-Impacts of Alternative 2: Continue Snowmobile/Snowcoach Use at 2012/2013 Winter Season Interim Regulation Limits

-Alternative 2 would continue to allow for the use levels permitted under the 2009 to 2013 interim regulations, which allowed up to 318 snowmobiles per day and 78 snowcoaches.
-As a result, staffing levels needed under alternative 2 would be similar to those observed over the 2009/2010 to 2012/2013 winter seasons, and would represent the cost of park winter operations in recent years.
+Impacts of Alternative 2: Continue Snowmobile/Snowcoach Use at 2011/2012 Winter Season Interim Regulation Limits staffing levels needed under alternative 2 would be similar to those observed over the 2009/2010 to 2011/2012 winter seasons, and would represent the cost of park winter operations in recent years.
 Sylvan Pass would be open and avalanche control activities would continue.
-Approximately 131 employees would continue to remain duty stationed in interior locations, including the West Entrance, to execute winter management activities (the other 37 employees are based at Gardiner/Mammoth or Tower/Northeast Entrance).
-Approximately 118 snowmobiles are in the park's administrative fleet, including 8 snowmobiles suitable for operations in deep snow, along with 14 tracked vehicles and these OSVs would be expected to continue operating using fuel expenditures similar to those in the 2009 to 2013 interim regulations.
-To further accommodate winter use activities in the park, the park would continue to groom 180 miles of snow roads, currently being groomed an average of every third day.
-In terms of GHG emissions and fuel consumption, park staff would be kept at levels similar to the 2009/2010 to 2012/2013 winter seasons, and would continue to consume approximately 23,000 gallons of biodiesel and 14,000 gallons of ethanol over the winter season.
+Approximate 131 employees would continue to remain duty stationed in interior locations, including the west entrance, to execute winter management activities (the other 37 employees are based at Gardiner/Mammoth or Tower/Northeast.
+Approximately 118 snowmobiles are in the park's administrative fleet, including 8 snowmobiles suitable for operations in deep snow, along with 14 tracked vehicles and these OSVs would be expected to continue operating using fuel expenditures similar to those in the 2009 to 2012 interim regulations.
+To further accommodate winter use activities in the park, the park would continue to groom 180 miles of snow roads, currently an average of every third day.
+In terms of greenhouse gas emissions and fuel consumption, park staff would be kept at levels similar to the 2009/2010 to 2011/2012 winter seasons, and would continue to consume approximately 23,000 gallons of biodiesel and 14,000 gallons of ethanol over the winter season.